-Table 38.
+Table 39.
 System setup options-Passwords menu (continued)

-Passwords into another computer.
+Passwords The computer shuts down when idle for approximately 10 minutes at the computer password prompt.
+The computer shuts down after three incorrect attempts to enter the computer password.
+The computer shuts down when the Esc key is pressed at the System Password prompt.
+The computer password is not prompted when the computer resumes from standby mode.
+Dell Technologies recommends using the computer password in situations where it is likely that a computer may be lost or stolen.
+M.2 PCIe SSD-1 The M.2 PCIe SSD-1 Password can be set to prevent unauthorized access of the data stored on the solid-state drive.
+The computer prompts for the solid-state drive password during boot in order to unlock the drive.
+A password-secured solid-state drive stays locked even when removed from the computer or placed into another computer.
 It prevents an attacker from accessing data on the drive without authorization.
-The following rules and dependencies apply when the M.2 PCle SSD-0 Password is used - $$ The solid-state drive password option cannot be accessed when a hard drive is disabled in the BIOS setup.
+The following rules and dependencies apply when the M.2 PCle SSD-1 Password is used - • The solid-state drive password option cannot be accessed when a hard drive is disabled in the BIOS setup.
 The computer shuts down when idle for approximately 10 minutes at the solid-state drive password prompt.
-The computer shuts down after three incorrect attempts to enter the solid- state drive password and treats the hard drive as not available.
+The computer shuts down after three incorrect attempts to enter the solid-state drive password and treats the hard drive as not available.
 The solid-state drive does not accept password unlock attempts after five incorrect attempts to enter the solid-state drive password from the BIOS Setup.
 The solid-state drive password must be reset for the new password unlock attempts.
 The computer treats the solid-state drive as not available when the Esc key is pressed at the solid-state drive password prompt.
 The solid-state drive password is not prompted when the computer resumes from standby mode.
 When the solid-state drive is unlocked by the user before the computer goes into standby mode, it remains unlocked after the computer resumes from standby mode.
 If the computer and solid-state drive passwords are set to the same value, the solid-state drive unlocks after the correct computer password is entered.
 Dell Technologies recommends using a solid-state drive password to protect unauthorized data access.
 Password Configuration The Password configuration page includes several options for changing the requirements of BIOS passwords.
 You can modify the minimum and maximum length of the passwords and require passwords to contain certain character classes (upper case, lower case, digit, special character).
-Dell Technologies recommends setting the minimum password length to at least eight characters.
-Upper Case Letter The Upper Case Letter field enforces stricter rules for administrator and system passwords.
+Dell Technologies recommends setting the minimum password length to at least Upper Case Letter eight characters.
+The Upper Case Letter field enforces stricter rules for administrator and system passwords.
 When enabled, the password is required to include at least one upper case letter.
 By default, the Upper Case Letter option is disabled.
-Lower Case Letter The Lower Case Letter field enforces stricter rules for administrator and system passwords.
-When enabled, the password is required to include at least one lower case letter.
-By default, the Lower Case Letter option is disabled.
-Digit The Digit field enforces stricter rules for administrator and system passwords. · When enabled, the password is required to include at least one digit number.
-By default, the Digit option is disabled.
-Special Character The Special Character field enforces stricter rules for administrator and system passwords.
-When enabled, the password is required to include at least one special character.
-By default, the Special Character option is disabled.
-Minimum Characters The Minimum Characters field enforces stricter rules for administrator and system passwords. •
+Lower Case Letter The Lower Case Letter field enforces stricter rules for administrator and system passwords. passwords.
+When enabled, the password is required to include at least one lower case lett

-Table 38.
+Table 39.
 System setup options-Passwords menu (continued)